 “Poco a poco!” has me keeping paint brushes in the freezer.
 There’s exterior patching compound above the washing machine.
 Every color of paint I need is stored on top of Donna’s closet.
 When the mood strikes me I patch walls and paint for ten minutes.
 So far that’s keeping me even.

 There was some catch up though.
 You can’t leave a Spanish house alone for a year and a half and expect to find everything just as you left it.
 Someone wrote Indira’s name on the front of our house.
 Someone else bounced a soccer ball against the wall until the paint wore off.
 Those two things weren’t going to wait.
 The outside of the house got another coat of paint.
 Eventually I tackled the rest of the terrace walls.
 I’ll give them nine months, and then have another go.
+(The paint is still adhering.
+The right paint makes a big difference.
+February 2023)

 Some jobs require expert labor.
 When the hot water heater died we called Mi Electro.
 They replaced it with a larger one.
 The electrician had to beef up a hollow brick wall with strips of metal.
 I got to paint and patch that wall again.
 Longer showers are worth a little bit of work.